Code-Institute-Submissions/the-easy-whey/README.md

      * Option 1: Click the "Download ZIP" button to download the files.
 This can be unzipped locally and opened with your preferred IDE.
      * Option 2: Copy the link from the HTTPS box shown.
 Then open your preferred IDE of choice and in the terminal window of your preferred directory, use the command "git clone" followed by the link that was copied.
 For example "git clone https://github.com/KNFullStack/the-easy-whey.git".
 This will clone the files in the selected directory.
 # Acknowledgements
-Would like to say thank you to my mentor Spencer Barriball for his help and guidance throughout the project and the entire course!
+* I would like to say thank you to my mentor Spencer Barriball for his help and guidance throughout the project and the entire course!
+* Nutritional information for flavours was taken from [Myprotein](https://www.myprotein.com/).
+* Protein descriptions and content taken from [The Protein Works](https://www.theproteinworks.com/).

 ## Code
-* Thank you to stackoverflow user [XXXSERNAME](XXXLINKHERE) for the help with rendering the pie chart images onto the dashboard page, link to the post can be found [here](XXXLINKHERE).
+* Thank you to stackoverflow user [Adam Nelson](https://stackoverflow.com/users/26235/adam-nelson) for the help with differentiating between multiple forms in a single view [here](https://stackoverflow.com/questions/1395807/proper-way-to-handle-multiple-forms-on-one-page-in-django).
-* The login and register functionality was adapted from lessons contained with the [Code Institute](https://codeinstitute.net/) course.
+* The login and register functionality was adapted from lessons contained with the [Code Institute](https://codeinstitute.net/) course, using the [django-allauth](https://django-allauth.readthedocs.io/en/latest/installation.html).
+* Thank you to [Goran Štimac](https://www.goranstimac.com/) for their help with Bootstrap Toasts, link to the post can be found [here](https://www.goranstimac.com/blog/how-to-add-bootstrap-5-toast-on-page-load/).
+* Thank you to [Görkem Arslan](https://garslan.medium.com/) for help with customising the 404 page, link to the post can be found [here](https://levelup.gitconnected.com/django-customize-404-error-page-72c6b6277317).

 ## Media
-* Thank you to [XXXUSERNAME](XXXLINKHERE) with their image that was used for the landing page background.
+* The images used throughout are thanks to [Open Doodles](https://www.opendoodles.com/).
+* Thank you to Andrew Paglinawan and [Kimberly Geswein](https://www.kimberlygeswein.com/) for their fonts: [Quicksand](https://fonts.google.com/?query=Andrew+Paglinawan) and [Shadows Into Light](https://fonts.google.com/specimen/Shadows+Into+Light?query=Kimberly+Geswein), respectively.